 Over the years, I’ve used a variety of tools and techniques to ensure I remember everything my boss and my colleagues ask me to do.
 Here are my top ten tips on how to remember those random requests.

 1. Good old fashioned pen and paper

-This is still my favourite go to tool for remember everything at work.
-Every time I get called into my managers office I grab a pen and my note pad before seeing them.
-Similarly I have a large A4 desk pad next to my keyboard for any quick notes I need to make, things to remember (like phone numbers for instance), and tasks people give me at my desk.
+This is still my favourite go-to tool to remember everything at work.
+Every time I get called into my manager’s office, I grab a pen and my note pad before seeing them.
+Similarly, I have a large A4 desk pad next to my keyboard for any quick notes I need to make, things to remember (like phone numbers for instance), and tasks people give me at my desk.
 I will then transfer all of these notes on to my task list.
-I even go so far as carrying a small pack of post it notes and a pen around the office with me – you never know who is going to stop you for something.
+I even go so far as carrying a small pack of post-it notes and a pen around the office with me – you never know who is going to stop you for something.

 2. Ask for confirmation

 If the request comes from a more junior member of staff, I tend to ask them to email me the details so that I have a record of the task and I can keep the email in my inbox until I have completed the work.
 I find it is also a good way of making sure the colleague does need you to do the work rather than being lazy!